snailcats69/ScrapMechanicCoordinates/README.md

 # ScrapMechanicCoordinates
 Displays coordinates of your character at left top.
+IMPORTANT!
+That method i found a time ago on reddit, but i cannot find that post, so, im not completely a owner of this method!!

 # How to install?
 Just copy folders Data and Survival into game folder and replace files.